You’ll find a lot of “hard” science fiction here – not much fluff.

 - A Swiftly Tilting Planet (1978, ISBN 0440401585)

 A newer voice in near-future science fiction.
 Lethem has a fertile imagination and loves to bring a sci-fi twist to literary themes, from detective noir to the western.
-His books are short and great, a nice change from the heavy lifting of many recent sci-fi efforts.
-Note that his short stories are not as good as his novels.
+His early books are short and great, a nice change from the heavy lifting of many recent sci-fi efforts.
+I’m not as fond of his longer, later works, nor his short stories.

 - Gun, with Occasional Music (1994, Tor [Tom Doherty Assoc.], ISBN 0-312-85878-7)